johncstrobel/3081w-project/Proj_01_Basic_Feedback.md

 controller.h:76:  Should have a space between // and comment  [whitespace/comments] [4]
 controller.h:80:  Redundant blank line at the end of a code block should be deleted.  [whitespace/blank_line] [3] entity_type.h:14:  Found C++ system header after other header.
+Should be: entity_type.h, c system, c++ system, other.  [build/include_order] [4] factory.h:19:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] factory.h:19:  You don't need a ; after a }  [readability/braces] [4] factory.h:21:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] factory.h:21:  Missing space before {  [whitespace/braces] [5] factory.h:22:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] factory.h:22:  Missing space before {  [whitespace/braces] [5]
+factory.h:23:  Weird number of spaces at line-start.
+Are you using a 2-space indent?  [whitespace/indent] [3] factory.h:23:  Missing space before {  [whitespace/braces] [5]
-Should be: entity_type.h, c system, c++ system, other.  [build/include_order] [4] graphics_arena_viewer.h:171:  "virtual" is redundant since function is already declared as "override"  [readability/inheritance] [4]
+graphics_arena_viewer.h:171:  "virtual" is redundant since function is already declared as "override"  [readability/inheritance] [4] pose.h:67:  Missing spaces around ==  [whitespace/operators] [3]
 Done processing arena.cc
 Done processing braitenberg_vehicle.cc
 Done processing controller.cc